DIMESTeam/DIMES/README.md

 We use $N$ to denote the number of nodes.

-If you have any questions about the code, please feel free to contact *rq5 AT illinois DOT edu* .
+If you have any questions about the TSP code, please feel free to contact *rq5 AT illinois DOT edu* .

 ### Dependencies